-Everything starts with solid planning.
-To encourage substantial investment in mobile services, it is important to have transparent, long-term broadband plan that includes a strategy for making sufficient amounts of spectrum available to the mobile industry.
-This creates a certainty that allows the industry to innovate and thrive.
+Long-term planning and effective spectrum licensing play vital roles in providing operators with access to this necessary resource.
+To encourage investment in mobile services, it is important to have transparent, long-term national broadband plans that include a strategy for making sufficient spectrum available to the mobile industry.
+This creates certainty and allows the industry to invest, innovate and thrive.

 - Enhanced mobile broadband, including multigigabit per second (Gbps) data rates.

 - Massive machine-type communications, including the ability to support a huge number of low-cost IoT connections.